Posted October 29, 2025

 I mailed in my ballot.
 How do I know if it was received?

-What resources and events are available at Temple leading up to Election Day?
+What resources and events are available at Temple after Election Day?

 For more information, visit Temple Votes